dougeby/IntuneDocs/intune/enrollment-restrictions-set.md

   - iOS
   - macOS
   - Windows
-- Platform operating system version (iOS and Android only)
-  - Minimum version
-  - Maximum version
 - Restrict personally owned devices (iOS, Android, macOS only)

 >[!NOTE]
 >Enrollment restrictions are not a security feature.
-Compromised devices can misrepresent their operating system version information.
+Compromised devices can misrepresent their operating system information.
 These restrictions are a best-effort barrier for non-malicious users.

 ## Set default enrollment restrictions
 The default enrollment restrictions apply to all users who aren't assigned higher priority enrollment restrictions.